 Le Creuset Colors

-Staub colors tend to be darker and more adult.
-They have a beautiful glossy look which is in contrast to Le Creuset pastel like color.
-I personally find that their colors to be more attractive.
-They also have less of a orange peel issue.
-You can see your reflection a little better in their pots.
-Although their color is not as extensive as Le Creuset, they have enough to satisfy most home cook needs.
+In terms of fit and finish, it has less of a orange peel issue.
+You can actually see your reflection in their pots.
+However, the range of color offered is not as extensive as Le Creuset.
+But they have enough to satisfy most home cook needs.